wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 #### Troubleshooting restund

-Is case the restund firewall fails to start.
+In case the restund firewall fails to start.
 Fix

 On each ansnode you set in the `[restund]` section of the `hosts.ini` file